grandchild/vis_avs_blog/content/posts/00-background.md

 I start this blog and write this post after having already done a lot of cleanup and at a time when AVS already compiles with GCC.
 But it is also the first day of a whole year off for me.
-No regular work, no other projects in the way.
+No regular work, no other todos in the way.
 Just a list of exciting projects with AVS at the top of the list.

 Here's to hoping I can make good use of it.